erbill/partner/docs/majorevents.md

 ## New Year's Day (January 1st)
 <CopyInfoBox>
-   <h2>Subject Line: New Year, New Sound - Experience the Wooden Sound System! 🎉</h2>
+   <h2>New Year, New Sound - Experience the Wooden Sound System! 🎉</h2>

 <p>Happy New Year!
 Kick off 2023 by enhancing your music experience with the Wooden Sound System from Bitti Gitti Design Studio.
 Elevate your home or office with this eco-friendly and stylish speaker.
 Shop now and start your year on a high note!</p>
 </CopyInfoBox>